facebookresearch/detr/README.md

 but simply a [main.py](main.py) importing model and criterion definitions with standard training loops.

+Additionnally, we provide a Detectron2 wrapper in the d2/ folder.
+See the readme there for more information.

 For details see [End-to-End Object Detection with Transformers](https://ai.facebook.com/research/publications/end-to-end-object-detection-with-transformers) by Nicolas Carion, Francisco Massa, Gabriel Synnaeve, Nicolas Usunier, Alexander Kirillov, and Sergey Zagoruyko.

 # Model Zoo